-An introduction to millwright technology.
-A study of common millwright tools and fasteners.
-Development of skills in basic layout procedures, gasket making and installation and oxygen/fuel cutting.
+An introduction to Millwright Technology.
+A study of common millwright tools and fasteners Development of skills in basic layout procedures, gasket making an installation and oxygen/fuel cutting.
 Emphasis on safety in the accomplishment of these activities.
-Lecture Hrs = 3, Lab Hrs = 3

 MCHN 1429 Millwright II